kaidez/kaidez.com/_drafts/2015-03-01-ajax-beginners.md

 All code example links will open in a new browser window.
 Raw code for all the examples is located in the GitHub repo.
 <a name="what-is-ajax"></a>
 ### What Is AJAX
-The most important thing to understand about AJAX is that the `XMLHttpRequest` object is the centerpiece of an AJAX implementation.
+The most important thing to understand about AJAX is that `XMLHttpRequest` is the heart of an AJAX implementation.
 With that in mind, <a href="https://xhr.spec.whatwg.org/#introduction" target="blank" title=Read the W3C's XMLHttpRequest specification>the current version of the W3C's XMLHttpRequest specification</a> provides the best, and simplest, definition to what AJAX is:

 > *"The XMLHttpRequest object is an API for fetching resources."*

-That's the best way to describe it: `XMLHttpRequest` is used to find resources on a remote web server and place them on the page.
-It has the ability to do this "asynchronously", meaning that *it can load resources onto specific parts of the page without having to completely reload or refresh the page.*
+That's the best way to describe it: `XMLHttpRequest` "requests" information from a server, then places it on a web page.
+It does this "asynchronously", meaning that *it loads the information onto specific parts of the page without having to completely reload or refresh the page.*
 <a name="brief-history-ajax"></a>
 ### A brief history of AJAX
 The roots of AJAX goes back to roughly early 1999: [according to JavaScript creator, Brendan Eich](http://www.stitcher.com/podcast/ruby-rogues/javascript-jabber/e/124-jsj-the-origin-of-javascript-with-brendan-eich-35282918), Microsoft was using Java to make asynchronous data requests inside its Outlook Web Access application.
 Due to a disagreement between Microsoft and Sun (who owned Java), Microsoft removed Java from their application.